We would like to express our sincere gratitude to our stockholders and investors for your extremely generous support.

 In January 2016, we announced the "Energia Group Corporate Vision", which describes our profit and financial targets for the future looking towards the 2020s.

 First of all, we will make an all-out effort to accommodate the examination of the Shimane Nuclear Power Station in hopes of restarting Unit 2 early and proceeding steadily toward the commissioning of state-of-the-art Unit 3.
-In addition, we will strive to strengthen the competitiveness of our power sources, including developing Misumi Power Station Unit 2, a 1000 MW coal-fired thermal power plant.

 Through these efforts, we hope to achieve the profit and financial targets stated in the Corporate Vision.